The Mole (Australian TV series) season 2: Episode 5

-Search and Rescue: Immediately after the previous assignment, Hal and Shane were chosen as two people who'd like to spend the night together.
+Search and Rescue: Immediately after the previous assignment, Hal and Shane were chosen as two people who would like to spend the night together.
 They were taken into the wilderness of Grampians National Park, to a gully deep inside a gorge, left there to be rescued by the other five players.
-If they were found within two and a half hours of the assignment's beginning, the group would win $10,000, but if they weren't, Hal and Shane really would spend the night together, outdoors with nothing.
-The others were brought to the park some time later and given all the resources that would be available to park rangers on search and rescue missions.
+If they were found within two and a half hours of the assignment's beginning, the group would win $10,000, but if they were not, Hal and Shane really would spend the night together, outdoors with nothing.
+The others were brought to the park sometime later and given all the resources that would be available to park rangers on search and rescue missions.
 Their plan was for Fiona to search the area in a helicopter and guide the others by radio to Hal and Shane's car.
-Brooke and Michael came very close to Hal and Shane, such that they should have been able to hear Hal and Shane shouting for them, but they did not find them within the time limit, so no money was won and Hal and Shane were forced to rough it for a night.
+Brooke and Michael came very close to Hal and Shane, such that they should have been able to hear Hal and Shane shouting for them, but they did not find them within the time limit, so no money was won, and Hal and Shane were forced to rough it for a night.

 Art Test: The next morning, the seven players were reunited, and they were told to pick two players with creativity and artistic flair.
 These were Brooke and Fiona, who were taken to an art gallery and given access to supplies and a studio in order to create their own work of modern art.
 Once finished, their piece would be installed in the gallery.
-A member of the public was then to be brought into the gallery to try to pick out the amateur work, and if Brooke and Fiona managed to fool this member of the public, they'd win $5,000.
+A member of the public was then to be brought into the gallery to try to pick out the amateur work, and if Brooke and Fiona managed to fool this member of the public, they would win $5,000.
 The member of the public picked out a professionally designed piece, and the money was won.
 Brooke and Fiona then had the chance to earn another $5,000 if their five teammates could correctly identify their piece.
 This part of the assignment was also won.